Vicar (Anglicanism): Team rectors and team vicars

 One of these new forms, which has proved relatively effective, is the team ministry or benefice.
 Under this arrangement, a number of parishes conjoin to form a team, in which each parish retains its legal definition and independence.
 Rather than having clergy licensed to the individual parishes, a team of clergy are licensed to the entire benefice.
 Alternatively, a large parish, with daughter churches in addition to a parish church, may be created as a team ministry.

 In these examples, one incumbent-level priest is regarded as "first among equals", takes the title team rector and serves as parish priest in one or more parishes (often the larger), while one or more priests of incumbent status, who may or may not be stipendiary, serve as team vicars.
 Team vicars are often installed into other parishes within the team.
 Other clergy—perhaps part time stipendiary or non-stipendiary—and those in training positions are formally assistant curates and are often known as team curate or, for instance, associate priest.

 Until the introduction of Common Tenure, team rectors and team vicars were not appointed as perpetual parish priests, and as such did not possess the freehold but were licensed for a fixed term, known as leasehold, usually seven years for a team rector, and five years for a team vicar.
 With the introduction of Common Tenure most parochial clergy have similar terms of appointment and there is less distinction in terms of "employment" rights between Team clergy and other incumbents than hitherto.

 Other Anglican provinces

 In many other Anglican Communion provinces, the distinction between a vicar and a rector is different.
 In the Church of Ireland and the Scottish Episcopal Church, most parish priests are rectors.
-In the Episcopal Church in the United States of America, a vicar is a priest in charge of a mission, meaning a congregation supported by its diocese instead of being a self-sustaining parish which is headed by a rector.
+In the Episcopal Church in the United States of America, a vicar is a priest in charge of a mission, a congregation supported by its diocese instead of being a self-sustaining parish headed by a rector.